 Even after Marla was admitted to hospice in 2013, Young remained the primary caregiver for her, contributing almost 24/7 care.
 As such, the book is a deeply personal, detailed account which sheds some light on what a primary caregiver can expect when their loved one is suffering from dementia.
 There are a lot of complications that come with the task, some obvious and others unexpected; Young explains them all, providing key advice which can make those tough times a bit easier.
 This book, along with many of the books mentioned, are available on Kindle.

-For more information about resources for dementia and Alzheimer's patients, contact us!
+For more information about resources for dementia and Alzheimer's patients, contact your local Caring Senior Service!
 Or refer to any of our Alzheimer's and dementia resources, including our infographic on common dementia behaviors.

 *The author is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.